-11.2.4 - Alley Dock
+12.2.6 - Alley Dock

-You may be asked to sight-side back your vehicle into an alley, bringing the rear of your vehicle as close as possible to the rear of the alley without going beyond the exercise boundary marked by a line or row of cones.
-You are required to get your vehicle completely into the space with your entire vehicle straight with the alley (See Figure 11.4).
+You may be asked to sight-side back your vehicle into an alley.
+You will drive past the alley and position your vehicle parallel to the outer boundary.
+From that position, back into the alley bringing the rear of your vehicle within three feet of the rear of the alley without touching boundary lines or cones.
+Your vehicle must be straight within the alley/lane when you have completed the maneuver.
+(See Figure 12.6.)